JO0812/moka_ftp/README.md

    npm run dev
    ```

-   The frontend will start on port 5173.
+   The frontend will start on port 5173 or 5174.

 ## Manual Testing Guide